justinsisley/Invisible-Framework/readme.md

 ## Production

-While IFrame does a lot to optimize the development experience, it also does a lot of heavy lifting to make deployment a breeze.
+While the Invisible Framework does a lot to optimize the development experience, it also does a lot of heavy lifting to make deployment a breeze.

 To run a local production build, just run `npm run prod`.
 This will use webpack to produce a directory of optimized static assets, and will run your Express.js server in production mode.

-IFrame also supports deployment via Docker, and you can produce a __Dockerfile__ and __.dockerignore__ file by running: `npm run docker`.
+The Invisible Framework also supports deployment via Docker, and you can produce a __Dockerfile__ and __.dockerignore__ file by running: `npm run docker`.

 From there you can build and run the docker container as usual.
 For example: